1 Wall Street: Irving Trust use

 The original building soon became too small to accommodate the operations of Irving Trust and its tenants.
-Accordingly, in 1961, Irving Trust purchased from Hanover Bank the three buildings at 60, 62, and 70 Broadway, thereby giving Irving Trust control of the entire block between Broadway, Wall Street, New Street, and Exchange Place.
+Accordingly, in 1961, Irving Trust purchased the three buildings at 60, 62, and 70 Broadway from Hanover Bank, thereby giving Irving Trust control of the entire block between Broadway, Wall Street, New Street, and Exchange Place.
 The company initially anticipated that the annex would cost $25 million.
-Voorhees, Walker Smith Smith & Haines were hired to design the annex, while Turner Construction was hired as the main contractor.
-By mid-1963, the site had been cleared; in preparation of the work, Irving Trust took a sublease at 2 Broadway.
+Voorhees, Walker, Smith, Smith & Haines were hired to design the annex, while Turner Construction was hired as the main contractor.
+By mid-1963, the site had been cleared.
+In advance of the upcoming renovation, Irving Trust subleased space at 2 Broadway.
 To finance construction, Irving Trust sold the building to a subsidiary, which then sold $30 million of secured notes to investors.
 Renovations also took place in the original building; tenants continued to use 1 Wall Street during construction, but the vault in the basement was emptied.
-A refrigeration plant was installed on the annex's roof to provide air-conditioning to both buildings, and cooling machinery was also installed in the basement.
+A refrigeration plant was installed on the annex's roof to provide air-conditioning to both parts of the building, and cooling machinery was also installed in the basement.
 The project was finished by late 1965.

 By 1980, Irving Trust had decided to relocate its operations center to another building near the World Trade Center.
-Between 1987 and 1988, Irving Trust was negotiating to merge with the Bank of New York, which at the time was headquartered nearby at 48 Wall Street.
-Irving Trust initially rejected buy-out offers from the Bank of New York because the latter had "undervalued" Irving Trust's assets such as 1 Wall Street.
+Between 1987 and 1988, Irving Trust was negotiating to merge with the Bank of New York (BNY), which at the time was headquartered nearby at 48 Wall Street.
+Irving Trust initially rejected buy-out offers from BNY because the latter had "undervalued" Irving Trust's assets such as 1 Wall Street.
 By October 1988, with a merger imminent, Irving Trust placed 1 Wall Street for auction; at the time, the building was valued at $250 million.
-The Bank of New York then acquired Irving Trust in December 1988.
+BNY acquired Irving Trust in December 1988.
 BNY decided to sell its old headquarters at 48 Wall Street and relocate its headquarters to 1 Wall Street.

-BNY Mellon opened a museum on the 10th floor in 1998, which was dedicated to the history of both banks.
-During the same time, BNY Mellon hired Hoffmann Architects to conduct mortar repair and window replacements.
-While 1 Wall Street was not damaged following the September 11 attacks at the nearby World Trade Center in 2001, BNY Mellon's operations were disrupted, and 1 Wall Street had to be cleaned up.
+BNY (renamed BNY Mellon in 2007) opened a museum on the 10th floor in 1998, which was dedicated to the history of both banks.
+During the same time, BNY hired Hoffmann Architects to conduct mortar repair and window replacements.
+While 1 Wall Street was not damaged following the September 11 attacks at the nearby World Trade Center in 2001, BNY's operations were disrupted, and 1 Wall Street had to be cleaned up.

 Sale and conversion

+By January 2014, BNY Mellon was looking to sell its headquarters, as it was moving to a location with less space.
+In May 2014, BNY Mellon sold the building to a joint venture led by Harry B. Macklowe's Macklowe Properties for $585 million, though BNY Mellon continued to occupy the building until September 2015.
+Macklowe wanted to add up to 174000 ft2 of retail space at the base.